‘Scarface’ Reboot Casts Diego Luna As Lead And Loses Director Antoine Fuqua

 Brian De Palma virtually went to war with the MPAA over the Scarface rating.
 He reportedly presented three different cuts, before the MPAA would downgrade their X rating to an R rating.
 In the end, De Palma had the last laugh.
 He delivered the original, first cut of Scarface to movie theaters.

 In that first cut, only one scene was edited for content.
-Towards the beginning of the film, the motel chainsaw scene is especially bloody, but might have been even gorier, if De Palma hadn’t edited the bathroom scene.
+Towards the beginning of the film, the motel chainsaw scene is especially bloody, but might have been even gorier if De Palma hadn’t edited the bathroom scene.
 Originally, that scene ended with a severed arm hanging from the shower curtain rod.

 That much loved final scene of Scarface was as intense to film as it is to watch.
 Al Pacino burned his hands on the barrel of a gun, his “little friend,” while they were shooting the film.
 As a result, filming was delayed for two weeks, while Pacino recuperated.